What are developer contributions?

 CIL largely replaces the Section 106 element to our developer contribution system.
 We adopted our charging schedule for CIL on 25 February 2015, and implemented it on 1 July 2015.
 No planning application can be validated without the CIL Additional Information Forms.

 Requirements under Section 106 exist to make a development acceptable in planning terms and, as such, need to meet three tests of being directly related, relevant and true to scale.
 We mainly deal with unilateral agreements, termed planning obligations, and, in larger schemes, Section 106 planning agreements are negotiated.
 These are legal and binding to each site.

 For more information, please visit our S106 planning obligations page.

 The administration process for securing, collecting and spending off-site, commuted sums is coordinated through a well organised and strategic system - not an automated computer interface.
 A dedicated officer is responsible for managing the system.
 Decisions for spending are based on infrastructure needs for each development and go through a formal application process before spend can occur.

-Hertfordshire County Council is responsible for Section 106 obligations for roads, schools, libraries, transport and open spaces.
+Hertfordshire County Council is responsible for Section 106 obligations for roads, schools, libraries, and transport.

 To ensure developer contributions are dealt with in the most effective and efficient way, officers report to a scrutiny panel comprising of democratically elected members.
 This is normally done every year towards the end of the financial year.

-To speak to us about the use of developer contributions, please email Robert Freeman, Strategic Planning and Regeneration (Infrastructure) Officer on email@example.com or call 01442 228663.
+To speak to us about the use of developer contributions, please email Emma Cooper, Strategic Planning and Regeneration (Infrastructure) Officer on email@example.com or call 01442 228352.